 Status Residential care bedspaces HMO (sui generis) bedspaces Student bedspaces Estimated dwelling equivalent (see below)

-Newly permitted 2020-21 -10 79 0 3
+Newly permitted 2021-22 15 25 0 11

-Permitted and not started at 31/03/2021 79 -28 56 78
+Permitted and not started at 31/03/2022 87 -47 38 76

-Underway at 31/03/2021 82 38 34 59
+Underway at 31/03/2022 82 20 34 57

-Completed during 2020-21 1 83 191 202
+Completed during 2021-22 0 64 0 8

-Table 8.14: Delivery of other forms of residential 2020-21
+Table 8.16: Delivery of other forms of residential 2021-22

-- 8.32 There are various other forms of residential which do not count as 'dwellinghouses' within use class C3 and are not therefore included in dwelling completion figures.
+- 8.33 There are various other forms of residential which do not count as 'dwellinghouses' within use class C3 and are not therefore included in dwelling completion figures.
 This includes residential care within the C2 use class, and large houses in multiple occupation (with more than 6 people) and dedicated student accommodation, both of which tend to count as 'sui generis', so within their own use class.
 Some retirement apartments for older people fall within the C3 use class and are counted within the overall dwelling figures, and are not included here.
-Similarly, small HMOs within the C4 use class (between three and six people) are included within the dwelling figures and not counted here. - 8.33 The Berkshire Strategic Housing Market Assessment considered the need for new residential care bedspaces (within the C2 use class) alongside more general housing requirements.
+Similarly, small HMOs within the C4 use class (between three and six people) are included within the dwelling figures and not counted here. - 8.34 The Berkshire Strategic Housing Market Assessment considered the need for new residential care bedspaces (within the C2 use class) alongside more general housing requirements.
 It identified a need for 253 bedspaces within Reading up to 2036, which policy H7 of the new Local Plan aims to provide.
 This is a reasonably modest total.
 There was a net gain of only 1 new residential care bedspace delivered this year.
-In total, a net loss of 57 residential care bedspaces has been recorded over the period of the new Local Plan so far (i.e. between 2013 and 2021). - 8.34 There is no identified need for large HMOs.
-There was a sizeable gain of HMO bedspaces this year, generally through changes of use of large dwellings to HMOs.

-- 8.35 There is known to be a need for new student accommodation, and the University of Reading currently has difficulties in meeting its guarantee of University accommodation for new students who listed the University as their preferred choice.
+In total, a net loss of 57 residential care bedspaces has been recorded over the period of the new Local Plan so far (i.e. between 2013 and 2022). - 8.35 There is no identified need for large HMOs.
+There was a sizeable gain of HMO bedspaces this year, generally through changes of use of large dwellings to HMOs. - 8.36 There is known to be a need for new student accommodation, and the University of Reading currently has difficulties in meeting its guarantee of University accommodation for new students who listed the University as their preferred choice.
 At the moment, the shortfall in meeting this guarantee is in the region of 1,000 spaces.
-There have only been 191 bedspaces completed this year, which were at new private student developments on East Street and Silver Street.
-In total, there has been a net gain of 988 student bedspaces in the plan period, between 2013 and 2021. - 8.36 Planning Practice Guidance clarifies that overall housing provision should take account of housing for older people, which may be within the C2 residential institution use class.
+There have been no bedspaces completed this year. - 8.37 Planning Practice Guidance clarifies that overall housing provision should take account of housing for older people, which may be within the C2 residential institution use class.
 It also states that student accommodation can count towards the housing requirement on the basis that it frees up other housing.
 Therefore, there is a need to convert these other forms of accommodation to an equivalent number of residential units to include within the housing trajectory and housing land supply.
 Our approach also takes account of houses in multiple occupation (which forms an important source of accommodation in Reading) and other residential institutions.
-The key is that these should only be included as part of the supply if they have also been factored into need, to ensure consistency. - 8.37 The different sources of housing have been dealt with as follows:
+The key is that these should only be included as part of the supply if they have also been factored into need, to ensure consistency.

+8.38 The different sources of housing have been dealt with as follows: